mikekelly/hal_specification/hal_specification.md

 ## Discussion Group

-If you have any questions or feedback about HAL, you can message the [HAL-discuss mailing list][2].
+If you have any questions or feedback, you can message the [HAL-discuss mailing list][2].

 ## General Description

-HAL is a simple way of linking with JSON or XML.
+HAL provides a set of conventions for expressing hyperlinks to, and embeddedness of, related resources - the rest of a HAL document is just plain old JSON or XML.

-It provides a set of conventions for expressing hyperlinks to, and embeddedness of, related resources - the rest of a HAL document is just plain old JSON or XML.
+Instead of using linkless JSON/XML, or spending time developing a custom media type, you can just use HAL and focus on defining and documenting the link relations that direct your clients through your API.

 HAL is a bit like HTML for machines, in that it is generic and designed to drive many different types of application.
 The difference is that